 High Viability Cell Sorting and 3’ RNA-Seq for Gene Expression from Single Cells

 Biological insights continue to be further dissected with the increasing availability of microfluidic and genomic tools that can resolve information at the single-cell level.
 More importantly, the ability to achieve single-cell RNA sequencing enables transcriptomic analysis of an individual cell and provides information on prevalence, heterogeneity, and gene expression at high biological resolution.
-However, most labs lack the tools to properly isolate single cells into 96- or 384-well plates and do not have the capacity to develop a complex RNA-Seq protocol.
+However, most labs lack the tools to properly isolate single cells into 384 or 96 well dispenser plates and do not have the capacity to develop a complex RNA-Seq protocol.
 By combining two technologies, the WOLF Cell Sorter (NanoCellect®) and QIAseq UPX 3’ RNAseq kits (QIAGEN), we provide a complete workflow solution that allows for greater simplicity, improved single-cell RNA-Seq detection, and experimental flexibility.

 Here, we present an overview of the complete workflow: from cell detection, single cell sorting, and the experimental design of single-cell RNA-Seq experiments using QIAseq UPX kits.
 Furthermore, we provide an example of the typical data analysis workflow; from handling of the FCS flow data to RNA-Seq data analysis using GeneGlobe NGS Analysis Center’s integrated cloud-based RNA-Seq data analysis.

 Microfluidic Cell Sorting Technology